Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Travel insurance for Chile

 Chile is an adventurer’s dream.
 Stretching from the Andes mountain range in the east to the Pacific Ocean in the west, it’s rich with culture, adventure and famous curiosities like Easter Island.
-Make sure your dream vacation doesn’t turn into a financial nightmare by getting the right travel insurance policy before you leave.
+Get the right insurance policy before you leave to ensure your dream vacation doesn’t turn into a financial nightmare.

 - Health coverage.
 If you get sick or injured in a foreign country, bills can pile up fast.
 A policy with adequate medical coverage can protect you from financial ramifications and get you care at a quality private hospital.

 - Coverage for lost or stolen items.
 If your luggage gets lost at the airport or your camera gets snatched by a thief, your insurer can reimburse you.